 - Certain sales of alcohol, distilled spirits, or wine for use in trades, professions, or for industrial purposes, and not for beverage purposes (Business and Professions Code sections 23111, 23112, and 23113).
 See section below for more information regarding alcohol beverages sold for industrial purposes.

-- Distilled spirits, beer, and wine sold for export and actually exported.
+- Distilled spirits, beer, and wine sold for export and then exported.

 - Sales of alcoholic beverages to certain commercial carriers of persons when beverages will be used on their facilities outside California.